ryan1288/extended_kalman_filters/README.md

 * `kalman_filter.cpp` - defines the predict and update functions (lidar and radar)
 * `measurement_package.h` - object to define the sensor data source and  contains the raw measurement data

-An exmaple of the output is shown below:
+An example of the output is shown below:

 Full test: